ZuhairQuakes/AI-Fault-Classification/README.md

 This project applies machine learning to classify subduction faults based on geophysical and kinematic data.
 Using a neural network model, the framework integrates physical, dynamic, and kinematic parameters to identify fault behaviours and provide feature-relevance insights.
 The model is validated on globally distributed datasets and demonstrates high performance in classifying seismic zones, with potential applications in hazard assessment and resource exploration.

 ## Key Features
-**Multi-dimensional Data Integration:**
-Combines geophysical (e.g., curvature, strain rate) and kinematic (e.g., trench velocity, slab depth) parameters.

-**Neural Network Classification:**
+- Multi-dimensional Data Integration
-Implements a custom neural network for robust subduction zone classification.
+- Implements a custom neural network for subduction fault classification.

-**Explainable AI:**
-Uses Layer-wise Relevance Propagation (LRP) to interpret model predictions and highlight critical features.
+- Uses Layer-wise Relevance Propagation (LRP) to interpret model predictions and highlight critical features.

-**Global Applicability:**
-Trained and tested on datasets from subduction zones worldwide, ensuring scalability and generalization.
+- Trained and tested on datasets from worldwide, ensuring scalability and generalization.

-## Applications
-**Seismic Hazard Assessment:**
-Identifies regions prone to significant seismic activity.
+- Identifies regions prone to significant seismic activity.

-**Resource Exploration:**
-Guides exploration in tectonically active regions by analyzing subsurface dynamics.
+- Guides exploration in tectonically active regions by analyzing subsurface dynamics.

-**Subsurface Modeling:**
-Improves understanding of tectonic processes critical for engineering and infrastructure planning.
+- Improves understanding of tectonic processes critical for engineering and infrastructure planning.

-## Technologies Used
-**Programming**: Python

-**Libraries**: PyTorch, scikit-learn, NumPy, pandas

-**Visualization**: Cartopy, Seaborn, Plotly, matplotlib

-**Explainability**: Layer-wise Relevance Propagation (LRP)

-## Results
-**Performance Metrics:**
-- F1-score of 0.85 for binary classification (M < 8.0 vs M ≥ 8.0)
-- Robust performance across exclusion distances up to 600 km.

-**Feature Relevance:**
-- Identified slab depth and curvature as key predictors, enabling interpretable decision-making.

-## Future Work
-- Expand the dataset to include additional subduction zones.
-- Optimize the model for real-time applications.
-- Incorporate additional geophysical features (e.g., heat flow, lithospheric thickness).

 ## Peer-reviewed journal articles
 This work has recently been accepted into a Tier 1 peer-reviewed journal.
-It was also selected for a presentation at the European Geosciences Union's General Assembly 2022 in Vienna, Austria.
+The link will be shared once it is online.

 ----------------------------------